MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 #### Windows Bluetooth LE Audio profile

-This component contains the implementation of the Basic Audio Profile, Volume Control Profile, and Microphone Control Profile.
+This component contains the implementation of the Basic Audio Profile (BAP), Volume Control Profile, and Microphone Control Profile.
 It's responsible for creating the head **[ACXCIRCUIT](/windows-hardware/drivers/audio/acx-summary-of-objects#acx-circuit)** for each Bluetooth LE Audio device or set of devices paired to Windows, reporting audio formats reported by the remote device and Bluetooth controller, and manages the state of isochronous channels and groups.

 #### Windows Bluetooth core stack

-This component provides an interface to allow the Windows Bluetooth LE Audio Profile to do query supported codec capabilities from the local Bluetooth controller and manage the state of isochronous channels and groups.
+This component provides an interface to allow the Windows Bluetooth LE Audio Profile to query supported codec capabilities from the local Bluetooth controller and manage the state of isochronous channels and groups.

 #### LC3 codec